Celebrating 60 Years of Service

 The Credit Union offered a $10,000 Matching Fund with the Bible League to send Bibles to China.
 In March, AutoSMART, a new online car-buying service, was launched.
 Members can apply for an auto loan at the dealership through Credit Union Direct Lending (CUDL).
 In May, the Credit Union’s website got a facelift with a responsive redesign, a fresh look, and improved navigation.

-The Credit Union celebrates 60 years of helping members become better stewards and achieve their financial goals.
+- The Credit Union celebrated 60 years of helping members become better stewards and achieve their financial goals.

-CEO/President, John Walling, retires after 45 years of dedicated & visionary leadership.
+- CEO/President, John Walling, retired after 45 years of dedicated & visionary leadership.

 Fun and Heartfelt Tribute to John Walling from Staff